Essenceia/ITCH/README.md

 ### DEBUG id

-To help debuging, whenever the `DEBUG` flag is set an new identification number will be attacked to each message.
+To help debuging, whenever the `DEBUG_ID` flag is set an new identification number will be attacked to each message.
 This id is driven by the `debug_id_i` input and is outputed alongside the decoded message on `debug_id_o`.

 This is used to keep track of individual itch messages in the top level testbench.

-By default `DEBUG` should be not defined.
+By default `DEBUG_ID` should be not defined.

 ## Test bench